jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: Black Order
 You can use this Gem to turn cards in play face up.
 If you choose a stunned character this counts as recovering it.
 If you choose a hidden character, it counts as un-hiding it.
 If you choose a face-down location, it will turn face up.
 If you choose any other type of face-down resource (including an Infinity Gem), it will remain face down.
 (It should be revealed to each player to prove that it's not a location).

 You can also use the Gem to turn cards in play face down.
 If you do this to a ready character, it counts as hiding it.
-If you do it to an exhausted character, it counts as dazing it (i.e.
+If you do it to an exhausted character, it counts as dazing it (i.e. stun it but it doesn't gain a wound).

+If you do it to an equipment, that equipment will stay equipped but its powers are temporarily turned off.
+It will turn face up again when the characters on that side would recover.
+If you do it to a location or face-up Infinity Gem, it will turn face down.

 # Rhino
 ## Rhino (Sinister Syndicate)